taunsquared/taunsquared.github.io/_brainplay/2017-09-14-Pilot-Data-Aronauts-EP.md

 ## Abstract

 Aronauts (Portuguese), or "Aeronauts" in English, are a band of V.I.R.S.'s (Vigilante Intergalactic Roustabout Scholars) who use interactive performance art to teach science.
 As practitioners of science, art, and engineering, members of the Aronauts bring to their lyrics lessons and insights learned from their interdisciplinary work, weaving them into a funky, improv-based musical arrangement.
 In their first EP, Pilot Data, the Aronauts share facts and speculations about global warming, cuttlefish, the human mind, and our relationship with robots.
-In the spirit of open science, they have made a demo of the Pilot Data EP available for free download (link coming soon!).
+In the spirit of open science, they have made a [demo of the Pilot Data EP](https://www.dropbox.com/sh/7wb0ge6ibt6cz3b/AAAT2ONGmpVMVA_ARqgO5GUNa?dl=0) available for free download.
 Due to the improvisational and interactive nature of the songs, the demos represent merely the fundamentals of each song and not the full nature of either the performer or audience experience.

 ## Introduction